 1948: Robert D. Edwards and John Magee

-In 1948, Robert D. Edwards and John Magee published Technical Analysis of Stock Trends, one of the strongest and influential works in technical analysis.17
+In 1948, Robert D. Edwards and John Magee published Technical Analysis of Stock Trends, one of the most influential works in technical analysis.17

 The work focuses exclusively on trend analysis, volume analysis, and chart patterns used to this date.
 This book by Edwards and Magee is one of the first in-depth works on technical analysis.
-It produced a framework for deciphering the repetitive and predictable behavior of investors and markets.
+It produced a framework for deciphering investors’ and markets’ repetitive and predictable behavior.

-Not only this, but the book also dissected the Dow Theory into finer details.
+Not only this, but the book also dissected the Dow Theory in finer detail.
 The book laid the foundation for modern technical analysis.
-It brought to light several concepts such as head and shoulders, triangle tops, bottoms, double tops, support, resistance, and trend lines.
+It brought several concepts such as head and shoulders, triangle tops, bottoms, double tops, support, resistance, and trend lines.
 The original edition has been revised close to nine times until now.

 1949: Donchian Channels

 In 1949, Richard Donchian was the first to formulate diversified strategies based on five- and twenty-day moving-average crossovers.
 His significant discovery was the Donchian channel, and he also founded Futures Inc, the first public managed futures fund.
 Donchian Channels are three lines that the moving average calculations generate.

 It is an indicator created by upper and lower bands around a median band.
 The upper band indicates the highest security price over a set number of periods, while the lower band indicates the lowest price over a particular number of periods.
 The area that lies between the upper and lower bands is the Donchian Channel.18